Villa Romana del Casale: The Basilica

-This grand apsidal hall was an audience hall and the most formal room in the villa, accessed through a grand monumental entrance divided by two columns of pink Egyptian granite.
-An exceptionally elaborate polychrome opus sectile floor consisting of marbles coming from all over the Mediterranean lies at the entrance and is the richest decoration in the villa; it also covered the walls.
-This type of marble, rather than mosaic, constituted the material of greatest prestige in the Roman world.
+The grand apsidal hall of the villa was an audience hall and its most formal room that was accessed through a grand monumental entrance divided by two columns of pink Egyptian granite.
+An exceptionally elaborate polychrome opus sectile floor consisting of marbles coming from all around the Mediterranean lies at the entrance and is the richest decoration in the villa; it also covered the walls.
+This type of marble, rather than the floor mosaics, constituted the material of greatest prestige in the Roman world.

-The excavations showed that the apse vault was decorated with glass mosaics.
+The excavations revealed that the apse vault was decorated with glass mosaics.